Cajac/picoCTF-Writeups/Beginner_picoMini_2022/General_Skills/fixme1.py.md

   print('That is correct!
 Here\'s your flag: ' + flag)
 ```

-The print statement is idented but should be.
-Remove the spaces before print and save the script.
+The `print` statement is indented but should be.
+Remove the spaces before `print` and save the script.

 Then try to run it again
 ```bash